 I’m not sure that any of us really knew what to expect out of traveling together, but our trip to Belize surpassed any expectations we possibly could have had.
 It was so special to be able to have that kind of extended time together and to spend it making memories in such a wonderful place.

 Belize was such a success, in fact, that we decided to try to make traveling together a biennial tradition.
 Two years later, our next mother-daughter trip destination was Puerto Rico.

 Puerto Rico showed us that Belize hadn’t been a fluke.
 It really was awesome to spend a week traveling with our mom.
 (Or, in her case, traveling with her daughters.)
 Over the course of these two trips, we’ve grown a lot closer and made some really precious memories that I know my mom, in particular, treasures dearly.

 So what will 2022 hold for us?
 We’re all hoping that another mother-daughter vacation is in our future, and we were already discussing possible destinations before we left Puerto Rico.
+(Update: after cancelling our 2022 trip due to COVID-19 uncertainties, we took our third mother-daughter vacation to Aruba in 2023!)
 Today, I want to share some great destination options for your own mother-daughter trip!
 Not all moms and daughters are the same, however, so I’ve broken them down into categories that should help you find the perfect fit for your own travel style.

 Mother-Daughter Trip Destinations